contentstack/cli/MIGRATION.md

 ### Default Mode: Visual Progress Manager

-When you run export/import commands, you'll see a beautiful progress interface:
+When you run the export or import commands, a visual progress interface appears.

 ```
 STACK: